 - Soluble fibre from fruits, vegetables, legumes and whole grains

-- Fermented foods and drink such as sauerkraut, kimchi or kombucha
+- Fermented foods and drinks, such as sauerkraut, kimchi or kombucha

-- Foods rich in vitamins A, B2, niacin, biotin – for healthy mucous membranes.
+- Foods rich in vitamins A, B2, niacin, biotin to support healthy mucous membranes

-- Plenty of water or unsweetened herbal tea)
+- Drink plenty of water or unsweetened herbal tea

 - Steam or slow cooked meals to retain maximum nutrients